icon-project/devportal/getting-started/how-to-run-a-validator-node/migrate-node-to-a-different-server.md

 ## Step 5: Copy Configuration Files

-Copy the configuration files that you already saved in a temporary file into the respective folder paths in your new server:
+Copy the configuration files that you already saved in a temporary folder into the respective folder paths in your new server:

 * `~/icon-node/docker-compose.yml`
 * `~/icon-node/config/keystore.json`

 ## Step 6: Start the New Node

 With the configuration files successfully copied to the new server, start the new node on the new server.
-This will bring your node online on the new server.

-Run the following commands to restart the new node as a validator running with your validator wallet:
+Run the following commands to start the new node as a validator running with your validator wallet:

 ```bash
 docker compose up -d